• Skip to primary navigation

 • admire the sunset with the rocks becoming more and more pink

-• To learn more, see our article on the calanques de Piana.
+• To find out more, see our article on the Calanques de Piana.

 village Ota